SNIR-NIMH/nd2totiff/README.md

 <!-- NOTES -->
 ## Notes

-1. While converting non-pyramidal tif to OMEZARR, we have used the following tile height and width
+1. While converting non-pyramidal tif to OMEZARR, the following tile height and width are used in bioformats2raw,
    ```
     -h 8192 -w 8192
    ```